Information about the COVID-19 Coronavirus and Premier Members

 - Diagonal Hwy Branch – IBM Employees Only, 6300 Diagonal Hwy

-- All employees and members will be required to wear face coverings in accordance with CDC and local authorities recommended guidance for stopping the spread of Covid-19 and to ensure the utmost safety for both staff and members:
+- All employees will continue to wear face coverings in accordance with CDC and local authorities recommended guidance for stopping the spread of Covid-19 and to ensure the utmost safety for both staff and members.

 - Plexiglass screen guards have been installed at all teller locations, greeter stations and offices where we will be serving members face-to-face,

 - Social distancing visual cues have been installed to show you where and how to line up both inside and outside our locations to maintain the recommended minimum distance of 6 feet from others,

 - We are employing more stringent daily cleaning and sanitation practices to support the health and wellness of our staff and to ensure a safe visit to our branches for our members.

 If maximum occupancy is reached at any location, a Premier employee will be available at the door for check-in and you may be asked to wait outside until someone is available to assist you.
 We appreciate your patience as we strive to serve you in the safest way possible at this time.